Way Out West (1937) starring Stan Laurel, Oliver Hardy, James Finlayson

 Synopsis of Way Out West

-Stan Laurel and Oliver Hardy go to the American West to deliver a recently-deceased prospector friend’s gold mine deed to the friend’s only child, a daughter named Mary Roberts (played by Rosina Lawrence), who’s in the care of saloon keeper Mickey Finn (played by Laurel and Hardy regular Jimmy Finlayson) and his wife Lola (played by Sharon Lynn).
+Stan Laurel and Oliver Hardy go to the American West to deliver a recently-deceased prospector friend’s gold mine deed to the friend’s only child, a daughter named Mary Roberts (played by Rosina Lawrence).
+She’s in the care of saloon keeper Mickey Finn (played by Laurel and Hardy regular Jimmy Finlayson) and his wife Lola (played by Sharon Lynn).
 However, the unscrupulous Finns manage to deceive the gullible Laurel and Hardy by having Lola impersonate Mary, and take the deed.
 It’s then up to Stan and Ollie to make the best of a “ticklish” situation to try and “steal” the deed back and escape from town along with Mary before the Sheriff shoots them both on sight.

 Editorial review of Way Out West, starring Laurel and Hardy, courtesy of Amazon.com